Leveraging Internet Principles to Build a Quantum Network: Network Layer

 \section{Network Layer}

-The task of the Network layer is to transform link-level entanglement into \ac{e2e} entanglement by finding a path that connects two end nodes and carrying out entanglement swapping on the intermediate switches.
+The task of the Network layer is to create \ac{e2e} entanglement from link-level pairs by finding a path that connects two end nodes, and carrying out entanglement swapping at intermediate switches.

-The Network layer we describe here mirrors three key properties of its classical counterpart IP: it is (i) packet-switched, as every Bell pair is treated and forwarded on the network like a packet.
-It is (ii) connectionless, meaning that each packet is handled independently without reserving network resources (e.g., channel bandwidth, quantum memories) in advance (stochastic multiplexing).
+The Network layer mirrors three key properties of its classical counterpart IP: it is (i) packet-switched, as every Bell pair is treated and forwarded on the network like a packet.
+It is (ii) connectionless, meaning that each packet is handled independently without reserving network resources in advance (stochastic multiplexing).
 Additionally, (iii) it operates on a best-effort basis: the Network layer does not guarantee reliability.
 Bell pairs may be discarded due to noise, errors, or congestion.
-Any quality of service features, such as entanglement regeneration, and flow rate control, must be implemented at the Transport or Application layers.
+Any \ac{e2e} quality-of-service features, such as entanglement regeneration and flow rate control, must be implemented at the Transport or Application layers.
+Other multiplexing methods at the Network layer---suitable for resource-reserving solutions---include time-slotted circuit switching and quantum memory partitioning.

 We assume that every node obtains a unique address in the quantum network in the same fashion as with IP addressing.